Adam believes he made the right choice leaving Anfield after only a year at the club, opting to join Tony Pulis' Stoke for £4 million (€5m).

-The Scotland international knew he wasn't a part of Brendan Rodgers' first-team plans at Liverpool and says he was never going to settle only making a handful of appearances.
+The Scotland international knew he was not part of Brendan Rodgers' first-team plans at Liverpool and says he was never going to settle only making a handful of appearances.

 “I want to be a footballer - and that means playing on a Saturday afternoon,” Adam told the Telegraph.

 “I could have stayed at Liverpool and played maybe 15 to 20 times a season, but that isn’t enough for me.

 |16/1||Stoke are 16/1 with Paddy Power to beat Liverpool 1-0 at Anfield

 “I want to play 30 to 40 times a season.

 “For me, playing on a Saturday is what being in this profession is all about and thankfully I’m at a club where the manager wants to use me.

 “Obviously I know that I have to perform to stay in the team and I’m happy with that.